 UX designers collaborate with branding, navigation, content, and development functions to ensure that these elements are linked together to get a fluid result.

-The function of a UX designer is not about visual appeal as much as it is about the functionality and usability of the product.
+The function of a UX designer is not about a visual appeal as much as it is about the functionality and usability of the product.
 The aspect of design concerned with the visual appeal is the user interface.

 What is the difference between User Interface (UI) and User Experience Design?

 The focus of the UI designer is to create a product that is visually appealing to users.
 The visual appeal is also part of the users' experience, but it does not define the overall experience.
-The colors, styles, and font size used are all part of a UI designer.
+The colors, styles, and font size are part of a UI designer.

 However, they still need to work closely with UX designers to know the visual design relatable to users' needs.